 Hello!
-My name is Jess, and I’m an NHS Midwife working on the South coast of England.
+My name is Jess, and I’m a Midwife working on the South coast of England.
 I was a student at the University of Surrey between 2017 and 2020 and on qualifying I joined an NHS hospital trust near where I live.

 Before I was a Student Midwife, I worked at a large high street chemist as an electrical beauty consultant (think electric toothbrushes, shavers, hairdryers, etc!).
 I enjoyed a lot of things about that job – the colleagues, working with the public.
 I got married to Andy – a Police Sergeant – and life was good.
 I wanted more though!
 I had always wanted to work in healthcare and originally wanted to be a Paramedic, but wasn’t sure I could deal with some of the things that a Paramedic has to face… Being a Midwife was for me!